aerapp09/Data-Science-Projects/README.md

 Message me on [LinkedIn](https://www.linkedin.com/in/austin-develops/) or through my [email](aerapp09@gmail.com).

 ## Who maintains and contributes to the project?
-    -Right now only I do.
-I hope to have a project for other to contribute to soon.
+I maintain and am the main contributor to this project.
+Feel free to submit changes and I will take a look.